-- You will need to meet with an Honors College Advisor to review whether your major and progress will make you eligible for this program.
+- It may be possible to enter the program with another major.
+You will need to meet with an Honors College Advisor to review whether your major and progress will make you eligible for this program.

 Once I finish my first year of law school, what’s the procedure for graduating with my bachelor’s degree?

-- You must make sure you have all your degree requirements finished before you begin law school.
+- You must make sure you have all your degree requirements (except total credits) finished before you begin law school.
 You will NOT be able to take any undergrad courses during your first year of law school.

 - In the spring semester of your first year of law school, you need to apply for graduation on Panthersoft for your undergrad degree.
 See the academic calendar for graduation application deadlines.